robfromnewground/elevenlabs-mcp/README.md

 [![smithery badge](https://smithery.ai/badge/@jacekduszenko/11labs-mcp)](https://smithery.ai/server/@jacekduszenko/11labs-mcp)

-A Model Context Protocol (MCP) server that enables interaction with Eleven Labs' powerful text-to-speech and audio processing APIs.
-This server allows Claude and other AI assistants to generate speech, clone voices, transcribe audio, and more.
+Official Eleven Labs Model Context Protocol (MCP) server that enables interaction with powerful text-to-speech and audio processing APIs.
+This server allows MCP clients like [Claude Desktop](https://www.anthropic.com/claude), [Cursor](https://www.cursor.so), [Windsurf](https://codeium.com/windsurf), [OpenAI Agents](https://github.com/openai/openai-agents-python) and other MCP compatible clients to generate speech, clone voices, transcribe audio, and more.

 <a href="https://glama.ai/mcp/servers/11labs-mcp">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/11labs-mcp/badge" alt="Eleven Labs MCP server" />
 </a>

+This server can be used with various  and more.

 ## Quick Start

 1. Get your API key from [Eleven Labs](https://elevenlabs.io/).
 You'll need an account to access the API.

-2. Add this configuration to your Claude Desktop config file:
+2. Add this configuration to your MCP Client configuration file.
+For Claude Desktop the file is located in different directories depending on OS:

-**Windows**: `%APPDATA%\Claude\claude_desktop_config.json`
+- **On Windows**: `%APPDATA%\Claude\claude_desktop_config.json`
-**macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`
+- **On macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`

 ```json
 {